West Footscray

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of West Footscray had a higher than average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $59,588 and the average income stood at $71,176.
-These figures compared to Greater Melbourne's of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $64,504 (median) and $77,048 (average) as of September 2025.
-Census data revealed household, family and personal incomes in West Footscray clustered around the 71st percentile nationally.
-The income bracket of $1,500 - 2,999 captured 31.8% of the community (4,140 individuals), consistent with broader trends across the metropolitan region showing 32.8% in the same category.
-High housing costs consumed 16.3% of income, placing disposable income at the 64th percentile nationally.
-The area's SEIFA income ranking placed it in the 7th decile.
+The suburb of West Footscray had a median income among taxpayers of $59,588 and an average income of $71,176 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This compares to Greater Melbourne's figures of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for West Footscray would be approximately $64,504 (median) and $77,048 (average) as of September 2025.
+Census data reveals that incomes in West Footscray cluster around the 71st percentile nationally.
+The income bracket of $1,500 - 2,999 captures 31.8% of the community (4,140 individuals), consistent with broader trends across the metropolitan region showing 32.8% in the same category.
+High housing costs consume 16.3% of income, placing disposable income at the 64th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income